pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

     :language: python
     :linenos:

 Go ahead and try it.
-Multi-line comments usually start each source file and explain what the code does.
+Multi-line comments with triple quotes usually start each source file and explain what the code does.
+Single-line comments are used elsewhere.

 Let's try running the program.
 But before we run the program, we need to make sure we are running the *right* program.
 Look at the image below.
 If I select